fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 Furthermore, we don\'t know how the Microsoft NLG model does with a naïve test such as the Little Red Riding Hood test.
-In general, extractive summarization of the kind discussed earlier in this chapter is by far the most useful for practitioners compared with the utility of the state-of-the-art technology in text generation and paraphrasing.
+In general, extractive summarization of the kind discussed earlier in this lab is by far the most useful for practitioners compared with the utility of the state-of-the-art technology in text generation and paraphrasing.
 Due to this, in the next section, we\'ll largely focus on practical